m0kai/Grimoire/Dark Arts/Active Directory/Post Breach/Tools/Enumeration/Plumhound.md

 -- -
 Companion program that displays domain data in a web context. similar output to [[ldapdomaindump]].
 The repo can be found [here](https://github.com/PlumHound/PlumHound).
 ### Setup
-Make sure you started [[Bloodhound]] and ingested the domain data into it, then you can set this up.
+Make sure you started [[Dark Arts/Tools/Active Directory/Bloodhound]] and ingested the domain data into it, then you can set this up.
 ```bash
 # Install tool into virtual environment
 git clone https://github.com/PlumHound/PlumHound.git